Information for Presenters

-To ensure the quality of your presentation(s) including fonts, bullets, outlines, animations, etc. you may test your presentation in the Technology Office, the speaker ready room.
+To ensure the quality of your presentation(s) including fonts, bullets, outlines, animations, etc. you may test your presentation in Technology Office, the speaker ready room.
 The speaker ready room computers are configured with the same hardware and software as those in the presentation rooms.

 Please note that all presentations are uploaded to the computer in your technical session meeting room.
 Presenters should arrive at their technical session meeting room during the break preceding the session.

 Tuesday, June 13 7:00 a.m. – 5:00 p.m.